US flirts with recession, Australia plays hard to get

 Except for Canada, no country's GDP movements correlate more highly with that of the US than Australia's at 84 per cent.
 If we are handcuffed to to US economic conditions, then this does not augur well for our chances of avoiding recession.

-However, the one significant factor that will help offset this drag down is our low dollar.
+However, the one factor that will help offset this drag down is our low dollar.
 Exports have never been higher and our currency has never been lower, at least in US dollar terms, lifting our competitiveness and helping insulate us from the worst of any global slowdown.